ehinderer/SRI_testing/tests/onehop/README.md

 ## How the Testing Harness Works

-The tests are dynamically generated from sample data triples, currently recorded in JSON files located within the folder `test_triples/KP`.
+The tests are dynamically generated from sample data Subject-Predicate-Object ("S-P-O") statement triples for each KP with test data currently recorded in JSON files located within the folder `test_triples/KP`.

 The KP files contain sample data for each triple that the KP can provide.
 Each triple noted therein is used to build a set of distinct types of unit tests (see the [One Hop utility module](util.py) for the specific code dynamically generating each specific TRAPI query test message within the unit test set for that triple).
 The following specific unit tests are currently available:

-The ARAs being tested are configured for testing their expected outputs using the list of KPs noted in their corresponding JSON configuration files located within `test_triples/ARA`.
+Instances of ARA being tested are configured for testing their expected outputs using the list of KPs noted in their corresponding JSON configuration files located within `test_triples/ARA`.

 For some KP resources or maybe, just specific instances of triples published by the KP, certain types of unit tests are expected to fail _a priori_ (i.e. the resource is not expected to have knowledge to answer the query).
 In such cases, such specific unit tests may be excluded from execution (see below).

 ### Biolink Model Compliance (Test Input Edges)

-While being processed for inclusion into an SRI test, every KP input S-P-O triple is screened for Biolink Model Compliance during the test setup by calling a function `check_biolink_model_compliance()` implemented in the **translator.sri.testing** package module.
+While being processed for inclusion into a test, every KP input S-P-O triple is screened for Biolink Model Compliance during the test setup by calling a function `check_biolink_model_compliance()` implemented in the **translator.sri.testing** package module.
 This method runs a series of tests against templated edge - using the currently defined Biolink Model Toolkit - capturing Biolink Model violations, in a list of returned error messages.
 This function is called within the `generate_trapi_kp_tests()` KP use case set up method in the **test.onehop.conftest** module.
 Edges with a non-zero list of error messages are so tagged as _'biolink_errors'_, which later advises the generic KP and ARA unit tests - within the PyTest run in the **tests.onehops.test_onehops** module - to formally skip the specific edge-data-template defined use case and report those errors.

-**Note:** at the moment, the SRI Test harness reports the identical Biolink Model violation for all SRI unit tests on the defective edge.
-This test output duplication is a bit verbose but tricky to avoid (some clever SRI Testing PyTest logic - as yet unimplemented - may be needed to avoid this).
+**Note:** at the moment, the Test harness reports the identical Biolink Model violation for all unit tests on the defective edge.
+This test output duplication is a bit verbose but tricky to avoid (some clever Testing PyTest logic - as yet unimplemented - may be needed to avoid this).

 ### Provenance Checking (ARA Level)